Central Park Zoo: Planning and creation

+Popularity and decline

 The menagerie became popular because of its free admission and proximity to working-class Lower Manhattan; by 1873, it saw 2.5 million annual visitors.
 The first permanent menagerie building was constructed behind the Arsenal in 1875.
 The menagerie reached peak popularity in the mid-1880s after a chimpanzee nicknamed "Mike Crowley" was imported from Liberia.
 Observers such as former president Ulysses S. Grant showed up at the Monkey House to see the chimpanzee, overfilling the building past capacity.
 However, Irish-American groups took offense to the chimpanzee's nickname, saying that the names given to animals in the Central Park menagerie were stereotypically Irish, and thus derogatory to that ethnic group.
 Frederick Law Olmsted also disapproved of the menagerie, believing Central Park to be better suited for scenic vistas than for entertainment, though he admitted that the zoo was the most popular part of the park.

 By the 1890s, wealthy residents of nearby neighborhoods were clamoring for the zoo to be relocated somewhere else, such as the North Meadow.
 However, these efforts met resistance, as the Central Park menagerie was popular among the general public and among the politicians that represented them.
 This subsequently led to the creation of the Bronx Zoo, a much larger, privately operated zoo in the Bronx in 1897.
 Though wealthy residents hoped that people would travel to the Bronx Zoo for its superior facilities, the Central Park Zoo continued to be popular even after the Bronx Zoo opened in 1899.
 The Central Park menagerie attracted over three million people annually by 1902, more than the Museum of Natural History and the Metropolitan Museum combined, despite only receiving one-fifth as much money as either of the museums.

 Through the early 20th century, the quality of the menagerie declined through neglect from the city government, which administered the zoo.
 The zoo accepted creatures of all kinds, even those with health problems, but offered insufficient veterinary care.
 In 1919, some of the structures at the Central Park menagerie were modified to accommodate the addition of new animals.
 Subsequently, in 1932, a new concrete structure was built for the zoo's wolves because the previous steel enclosure was deemed insufficient to contain the wolves.
 By then, the zoo was extremely rundown, and its 22 cages were regarded as "flimsy and rat-ridden".
 The wooden sheds posed a fire hazard, and the enclosures were so ineffective that zookeepers guarded the lion house to prevent the lions from escaping.